ayumi-cloud/oc-security-module/README.md

 #### Smart Speakers and Voice API's

 - The main October II repo has added support for `Voice Actions` and voice api's.
-To leanr more about Voice Actions see here: [voice-actions](https://developers.google.com/voice-actions)
+To learn more about Voice Actions see here: [Google Developers Voice Actions](https://developers.google.com/voice-actions)

 - The security module in October II has added support for `Smart Speakers`.
 Along with support of `Games Consoles`, `Smart TV's`, `Smart Setup Box`, `Smart Watches`, `Tablets`, `Laptops`, `Computers`, `Smart Phones`, `Tablets`, `Phablets` and `Wearable Tech` (**more to be added over time**)!